Turning Minutes Into Years - Recording the Album

 The solution was simple - "if you can't get to the studio, we'll bring the studio to you," she said.
 And she then arranged to do just that.

-Starting in May and ending in June of 2019, Craig came to Oak Park a total of eight times for three-hour recording sessions.
+Starting in May and ending in June of 2019, Craig came to Oak Park a total of eight different times for three-hour recording sessions.
 After trying out a few locations, the kitchen was chosen as the quietest place to record.

 One by one they tackled the noises still present: Power to the refrigerator was turned off.
 Shawn's oxygen concentrator was moved to a bedroom behind a closed door.
-A blanket was put over top of my potassium pump, another blanket over the computer on the hospital bed that supplies air to the mattress.
+A blanket was put over top of his potassium pump, another blanket over the computer on the hospital bed that supplies air to the mattress.

 After the first two recording sessions, Shawn lost his voice for a week.
 Typically after a session he'd fall sound asleep as soon as Craig walked out the door..